AppImage/docs.appimage.org/source/introduction/software-overview.rst

 :code:`validate` can validate the PGP signatures inside AppImages.

+Normally there is no need to use this directly, this is mainly for debugging for AppImage developers.

+**Download:** Currently this needs to be build from source.
+The source is in https://github.com/AppImage/AppImageKit/.
+In the future it may become bundled with or its functionality may become integrated into appimagetool.

 digest-md5
 ##########

 Calculates the MD5 digest used for desktop integration purposes for a given AppImage.
 This digest depends on the path, not on the contents.

+Normally there is no need to use this directly, this is mainly for debugging for AppImage developers.

+**Download:** Currently this needs to be build from source.
+The source is in https://github.com/AppImage/AppImageKit/.
+In the future it may become bundled with or its functionality may become integrated into appimagetool.

 .. _ref-appimageupdate: